For more details about program history, expectations, and requirements, visit the Volunteer Handbook.

 3. Experience working in science or with insects

+In addition to the Canvas course, we offer optional in-person and live online training sessions.
 You can find dates for upcoming trainings at pollinatorambassadors.umn.edu on the “Events” page.

 Pass our cumulative evaluation.